nicotsou/nicotsou.com/content/blog/tltr-typescript-type-wars/index.md

 ---
-title: The TypeScript Type Wars
+title: Type Wars: The TypeScript Saga
 date: '2022-01-19T22:12:00.000Z'
 description: In this article, we will review and compare side-by-side the three main TypeScript keywords to create object structures.
 cover: './cover.jpg'